jsommers/cbook/control.rst

 .. topic:: Code blocks use curly braces (``{}``)

     C uses curly braces (``{}``) to group multiple statements together, very much like Java.
 Whitespace is generally insignificant, very much *unlike* Python.
-Not surprisingly, within a code block the statements execute in order.
+Not surprisingly, within a code block the statements are executed in order.

     Note that older versions of C (pre-C99) required that all variables be declared at the beginning of a code block.
-Since the C99 standard, however, variables can be declared anywhere, as in Java and C++.
+Since the C99 standard, however, variables can be declared on any line of code, as in Java and C++.

 As in Java, the ``else`` keyword can be used to provide alternative execution for a conditional expression.
 Also similar to Java, multiple ``if`` ... ``else if`` statements can be chained together.
+There is no ``elif`` as in Python (or ``elsif`` as in Ruby).

 .. code-block:: c